ocean-tracking-network/node-manager-training/_episodes/10_The Push.md

 Push events happen **three** times a year.
 They start on the **third Thursday of the "push month" which are February, June, and October**.
 This date is the cut-off date for all data-loading: no records can be loaded after this.
 Please aim to have all tickets ready for verification **1 week** before this date.

-With the increased number of Nodes joining the Pushes, we are announcing the schedule for the next year.
-Please prepare in advance and mark your calendars.

 ## Node Manager Roles During a Push

 Node Managers have two main jobs during a Push: